 - The IHG Rewards Club Premier Card from Chase costs $89/year and offers IHG Rewards Platinum Elite status just for holding the card (reviewed here).

-- The Hilton Honors American Express Surpass Card costs $95/year and offers Hilton Honors Gold status just for holding the card (reviewed here).
+- The Hilton Honors American Express Surpass® Card costs $95/year (rates & fees) and offers Hilton Honors Gold status just for holding the card (reviewed here).

 Note: I realize that there are other cards that offer outright mid-tier hotel status (or higher) but they cost more than $95 and I’m not about to give an infrequent traveler the idea that they should be getting a premium credit card just so they have hotel status.

-There are two issues here – firstly IHG Rewards Club Platinum status is not very useful at all (I should know as I have it) and secondly, now that you have status you should really be using it (you did just pay for it after all).
+There are two issues here – firstly IHG Rewards Club Platinum status is not very useful at all (I have it so I should know) and secondly, now that you have status you should really be using it (you did just pay for it after all).
 But should most people be looking to maximize a hotel elite status that a credit card gives them?

 Most people should be concentrating on visiting places they actually want to visit and booking hotels within their budget through sites and portals that save them the most money.
 Worrying about elite benefits should not come into the equation.